Piastri wins Qatar sprint to trim Norris's lead to 22 points

-DOHA, Nov 29 : McLaren's Oscar Piastri won the Qatar Grand Prix sprint race from pole position and for the third year in a row on Saturday to trim teammate Lando Norris's Formula One championship lead to 22 points.
+DOHA, Nov 29 : McLaren's Oscar Piastri ended a long win drought with a pole-to-flag victory in the Qatar Grand Prix sprint race on Saturday to trim teammate Lando Norris's Formula One championship lead to 22 points.

-Mercedes's George Russell finished second, 4.951 seconds behind the Australian whose win was his first of any sort since the Dutch Grand Prix at the end of August, with Norris third and Red Bull's Max Verstappen fourth.
+Mercedes's George Russell finished second, 4.951 seconds behind the Australian whose win was his first of any sort since the Dutch Grand Prix at the end of August but third Qatar sprint success in three years.

+Norris started and finished third with Red Bull's four-times world champion Max Verstappen fourth and now 25 points adrift.

-Norris now has 396 points with Piastri on 374 and Verstappen on 371 with 50 remaining to be won.
+Norris has 396 points with Piastri on 374 and Verstappen on 371 with 50 remaining to be won, but only 25 after Sunday.

-Qualifying for the main grand prix was following later, with Norris still in a position to win his first championship on Sunday.
+Qualifying for that main grand prix was following later, with Norris still in a position to win his first championship with a round to spare.

 "I think the last couple of weekends has just been things going wrong rather than a lack of pace," Piastri said after 19 laps of the floodlit Lusail circuit.